k-galvin/compound-interest-calculator/README.md

 * At least one transform
 * At least one text shadow
 * A footer with a link to the [Replit](https://replit.com) or [Code Sandbox](https://codesandbox.io) repo where the live version of your app can be found
-* Site balance and aesthetics!
-Use colors and contrast properly!
-Line things up!
-Optionally, get a designer friend of yours to critique your work

 Build your site on either [Replit](https://replit.com) or [Code Sandbox](https://codesandbox.io).
 Test it well.